Azferry/azure-bicep/azure_devops_pipelines/readme.md

 1. Navigate to the release section under pipelines
 2. Add environmental variables

+    >[!TIP]
+    >
+    > Use Variable groups to store values and secrets that you might want available across multiple pipelines.
+You can share and use variable groups in multiple pipelines in the same project.

    <img src="/doc_imgs/rcp-envvar.png" width="1000" />
 3. Create new release pipeline

    <img src="/doc_imgs/rcp-s2.png" width="500" />
-4. Configure Artifact
+4. Configure the pipeline by adding the artifact and the powershell stage

    <img src="/doc_imgs/rcp-s3.png" width="500" />

-   1. Add the artifact from the pipeline
+   1. Select the + on the artifact box, pick the source pipeline that builds the artifact
-   2. Create a new stage by selecting empty job
+   2. Select the + on the stage box, select empty job at the top
 5. Add AzurePowershell build task

    <img src="/doc_imgs/rcp-stage-task-bicep.png" width="500" />
-6. Configure Task
+6. Configure the stage

    <img src="/doc_imgs/task-config.png" width="500" />